virtual-labs/exp-recursion-iiith/experiment/aim.md

 **Problem 2:**

-Given a weighing pan, n weights and a destination weight D, print ÅgYESÅh or ÅgNOÅh depending whether you can weight D using other weights given.
+Given a weighing pan, n weights and a destination weight D, print "YES" or "NO" depending whether you can weight D using other weights given.

 **Input Specification**